|

 to work – dull, so dull.
 And seeing I was owed some time for going in during

-whilst getting some bait I saw a nice rod (at a rather reasonable price)
+week whilst getting some bait I saw a nice rod (at a rather reasonable

-in their second hand section.
+price) in their second hand section.
 Today I went back for it.
-I really needed to
+I really

-replace my reels too, but can’t find any second hand ones.
-The cheapest in
+needed to replace my reels too, but can’t find any second hand ones.
+The

-the shop were twenty quid.
-I wondered if eBay had anything, and after
+cheapest in the shop were twenty quid.
+I wondered if eBay had anything,

-five minutes I ordered up the same thing I saw in the shop for twelve quid
+and after five minutes I ordered up the same thing I saw in the shop for

 And